 During your course, you’ll be given the opportunity to advance your skill set and experience further.
 You can apply to either work in a paid industrial placement or join one of our study abroad programmes, spanning across many universities we’re in partnership with worldwide.
 This will extend your degree by 12 months.

 Every year of your course gives you hands-on experience of project work.
-Occasionally you will work independently on a project, but more frequently you will work in project teams on open-ended problems.
+Occasionally you’ll work independently on a project, but more frequently you’ll work in project teams on open-ended problems.
 These projects give you the opportunity to explore the subject further whilst supporting your technical and professional skills development in an environment that more closely reflects the activities of a chemical engineer in industry.

 Find out more about Project work.